-I spent ten days and about $1,800 for airfare, food and Airbnb to accomplish three goals: find a place to live in Porto, get an n.i.f. number, which is a Portuguese tax ID number, and open a bank account.
-So, here’s the thing: getting the n.i.f. number is not easy.
+I spent ten days and about $1,800 for airfare, food, and Airbnb to accomplish three goals: find a place to live in Porto, get an NIF number, (which is a Portuguese tax ID number) and open a bank account.
+So, here’s the thing: getting the NIF number is not easy.
 You must have a reference in Portugal and if you don’t know anyone there, good luck with that!
-And when I say reference, I don’t mean someone who’ll say you are OK (though you will need that too), but someone who is willing to be financially responsible for you should you default on anything.
-What you need is a procurador fiscal, or financial guarantor.
+And when I say reference, I don’t mean someone who’ll say you are OK (though you will need that too), but someone willing to be financially responsible for you should you default on anything.
+What you need is a procurador fiscal or financial guarantor.
 (I learned these details as I went.)

-I went to Santander bank, which is recommended for expats, and they told me I would need the tax ID number and an address before I could open an account.
-So, the next morning I went to the financial services office and they told me that I would need a reference in Portugal and an address there before they could issue me an n.i.f. number.
+I went to Santander bank, which is recommended for ex-pats, and they told me I would need the tax ID number and an address before I could open an account.
+So, the next morning I went to the financial services office.
+They told me that I would need a reference in Portugal and an address there before they could issue me a NIF number.
 Ugh.
-Frustration is my business!
+Frustration is my business.
 I had a reference in my friend who let me use her address in Lisbon to apply for a visa online, but that was not enough.
 Add to that the fact that she is moving back to the States in October, and I am now seriously S.O.L.

-The next few days I looked at three listings.
-The first was in a neighborhood in Porto called Casa Musica.
-Ok, I thought, I like the sound of that!
-I took the metro over and sadly; the place was a dump for $850 Euros per month.
-(My friend was not wrong, Porto is expensive!)
+Over the next few days, I looked at three listings.
+The first was in a neighborhood in Porto called Casa da Musica.
+Which is where the concert hall of the same name is located.
+I thought I like the sound of that.
+I took the metro over and, sadly, the place was a dump for $850 Euros per month.
+(My friend was not wrong, Porto is expensive.)

 Then, I lined up a couple of showings in Vila Nova de Gaia.
 Gaia is across the Douro river from Porto.
-It is where they store the port wine for ageing.
-It is about a fifteen minute walk from downtown Porto and is beautiful.
-The first apartment was it!
-Three bedrooms, 1200 square feet, and a km from the beach for $650 Euros per month in a nice quiet neighborhood.
-Now we’re talking!
-The entry has wall paper that looks like a bad 70s acid flashback, but that can easily be changed.
-Otherwise it was a good deal compared to what I had seen in Porto proper.
+It is where they store the port wine for aging.
+It is about a fifteen-minute walk from downtown Porto and is beautiful.
+The first apartment was it.
+Three bedrooms, 1200 square feet, and a km from the beach for 650 Euros per month in a nice quiet neighborhood.
+Now we’re talking.
+The entry has wallpaper that looks like a bad 70s acid flashback, but that can easily be changed.
+Otherwise, it was a good deal compared to what I had seen in Porto proper.
 The Remax agent that showed it to me has become our fairy Godfather.
-Since we couldn’t even sign a lease agreement legally without the n.i.f. number he got on the phone until he found someone who could get it for us.
-He took a picture of my passport and I got a picture of Joe’s for him and he said we’d talk the next day.
+Since we couldn’t even sign a lease agreement legally without the NIF number, he got on the phone until he found someone who could get it for us.
+He took a picture of my passport, and I got a picture of Joe’s for him, and he said we’d talk the next day.

 The housing market is so tight in the Porto area that I had to agree to pay a year in advance and sign a three-year contract to secure the place over other applicants.
-I was perfectly happy to pay a year of rent in advance and, having been in real estate myself for many years, know that everything else is negotiable, so I signed the lease agreement.
-At which point I was informed that after a year we can renegotiate the deal.
+I was perfectly happy to pay a year of rent in advance.
+And, having worked in real estate myself for many years, I know that everything else is negotiable, so I signed the lease agreement.
+At which point, I was informed that after a year, we can renegotiate the deal.
 Once I left Rui’s office, I went to Millennium BCP bank, which he recommended, and opened an account.
-Armed with the n.i.f. document and an address, I could now open an account.
+Armed with the NIF document and an address, I could now open an account.

-Now, I could return to BFE, USA and finish preparing for our visa appointment in San Francisco.
+Now, I could return to BFE, USA, and finish preparing for our visa appointment in San Francisco.
 Whew.
 That was a wild ride.
-Many thanks to my Airbnb hosts for guiding me and helping me out when there was a taxi strike on the day I returned to Lisbon to catch my flight back to the states!
+Many thanks to my Airbnb hosts for guiding me, and helping me out when there was a taxi strike the day I returned to Lisbon to catch my flight back to the states!
 The Portuguese people are wonderfully friendly and helpful, and I can’t wait to live there.
-But we still have a way to go.
+But we still have a long way to go.